Nawias/Concord-LOVR/README.md

-# Concord
+# Concord-LÖVR

-Concord is a feature complete ECS for LÖVE.
+Concord-LÖVR is a fork of [Concord](https://github.com/Keyslam-Group/Concord), a feature complete ECS for LÖVE.
+It's purpose is to provide a tried and tested solution for the *awesome* [LÖVR framework](https://github.com/bjornbytes/lovr).

-It's main focus is performance and ease of use.
+Concord's main focus is performance and ease of use.
 With Concord it is possibile to easily write fast and clean code.

 This readme will explain how to use Concord.